Closing costs are the last bridge you need to cross to seal the deal on your housing transaction, whether you are selling a house or buying one.

 Closing costs include expenses such as an application fee and loan origination fee.
 Some lenders may waive or lower these fees.

-The cost of different closing expenses, like property taxes, insurance, recording fee, title fee, settlement fee, etc., varies across the U.S. This can have an impact on the closing costs.
+The cost of different closing expenses, like property taxes by state, insurance, recording fee, title fee, settlement fee, etc., varies across the U.S. This can have an impact on the closing costs.

 In addition to this, the local competition amongst mortgage lenders can influence the interest rate, consequently affecting the monthly payments.